uzura89/how-we-got-here/docs/METHODOLOGY.md

 ## Data Storage and Presentation

-- All generated content, including events, descriptions, and image references, is stored in a structured format (e.g., YAML).
+- All text content, including events, descriptions is stored in a structured format (YAML) [timeline.yaml](src/data/timeline/timeline.yaml)
+- All image content is stored in [img/event](public/img/event)
 - The website dynamically renders this content to create the interactive timeline.

 ## Limitations